TangTangTangTangTangTang/learngit/readme.txt

-git is a version control
+git is a distributed version control system it is free software
-git is free sorftwares